 Fun experience for kids.

-We crossed paths with a quad tour and the tour guide graciously offered us to join in with their passengers to explore a bat cave nearby.
+We crossed paths with a quad tour and the tour guide graciously invited us to join in with their guests to explore a bat cave nearby.

-We enter carefully ducking our heads through the mouth of the cave.
-A narrow passage into a dimmer area leads us deeper and darker into the moist and refreshing habitat for bats.
+We carefully enter ducking our heads through a narrow passage into a dimmer area leading us deeper into a dark, dewy habitat to a colony of fruit bats.
 My boys and I are following the group closely as we cut into little corners watching out for stalagmites and stalactites, some of which are hard to see in the darker areas.

 written by Sheila Botton